 Drink Selection

-The bar serves a mix of alcoholic and non-alcoholic options.
-Cocktails, wine, beer, juices, soft drinks, and an assortment of local teas are available.
-There are interesting local drinks too, we spotted a warm honey date drink that you could help yourself to, which felt both comforting and energising.
+The bar serves a mix of alcoholic and non-alcoholic options including cocktails, wine, beer, juices, soft drinks, and an assortment of local teas.
+There were also some interesting local-style drinks available throughout the day, one we kept going back to was a warm honey date drink that felt both comforting and energizing, especially in Lijiang’s cooler weather.

-Language might be a small challenge for some.
-Most of the bar team don’t speak much English, so non-Mandarin speakers might need to point at the screen or use a bit of creativity when ordering.
-There is a digital drinks menu displayed on a monitor to help with this.
+Language might still be a small challenge for some guests.
+Most of the bar team don’t speak much English, so non-Mandarin speakers may occasionally need to point at the screen or use translation apps when ordering.
+Thankfully, there is a digital drinks menu displayed on a monitor which helps make things easier.

 Drink Quality